What’s exciting about Android’s new adoption-kotlin?

 How concise is Kotlin?

 Basically, it targets reducing the overall coding size.
 By doing so, it makes life easy, for both developers and normal end-users associated with the application.
-Ultimately, the app developed would occupy only a minimal space while delivering maximum of benefits.
+Ultimately, the mobile app developed would occupy only a minimal space while delivering maximum of benefits.

 It’s simple and safe!